 Spot by NetApp’s Ocean provides an ideal Serverless Container experience for enterprises and SMBs using AWS, Azure or GCP.
 Ocean manages all the underlying infrastructure, removing all the time-consuming, nitty-gritty tasks, freeing DevOps to handle more important, core IT and engineering activities.

 With Ocean’s built-in container-driven autoscaling, all resource requests are handled based on real requirements for CPU and Memory, resulting in high workload availability.
 Whenever more node optimization is possible, Ocean will cease Pod or Task scheduling, and will proactively and gracefully drain any underutilized Nodes and bin-pack containers onto the best suited instance(s).

 Additionally, Ocean can run all your container workloads on EC2 spot instances with enterprise-level SLAs so you can enjoy a serverless experience without breaking the bank with up to 90% cost savings.

 With Ocean you also are able to control which instance types are being used so you can make sure your workloads are running on hardware that is best suited for them.

 Use All EC2 Pricing Models

-Ocean also will utilize any unused Reserved Instances you might have, which further optimizes your overall cloud cost and ROI.
-In the event that there are no spot instances available, we will fall-back to On-Demand instances ensuring your workload always runs.
+Ocean also will utilize any unused AWS Savings Plans and RIs you might have, which further optimizes your overall cloud cost and ROI.
+In the event that there are no spot instances available, Ocean will fall-back to on-demand instances ensuring your workload always runs.